Itinerary from a Cruise Ship in Barcelona

 Metro stops: L3 (green) Passeig De Gràcia

-It would not be a real trip to Barcelona without visiting the Sagrada Familia!
-The vastness of the scale of the project and its characteristic style have made it one of the main symbols of the city; according to the data of 2011 is the most visited monument in Spain, with 3.2 million visitors.
+It would not be a real trip to Barcelona without visiting the SAGRADA FAMILIA!
+The vastness of the scale of the project and it’s characteristic style have made it one of the main symbols of the city.
+According to the data from 2011, it is the most visited monument in Spain, with 3.2 million visitors.

 The works began in 1882 under the reign of Alfonso XII of Spain.
-The building was started in the neo-Gothic style, but when Gaudí took over as the designer of the work in 1883, at the age of 31, it was completely redesigned following his innovative modernist style!
+The building was started in the neo-Gothic style, but when Gaudí took over as the designer in 1883 and completely redesigned it following his innovative modernist style.

 Metro stops: L5 (blue) Sagrada Familia, L2 (violet) Sagrada Familia

-Park Güell is a public park of 17,18 hectares with gardens and architectural elements located in the upper part of the city of Barcelona, on the southern slope of Mount Carmel.
-Conceived as an urban complex, it was designed by architect Antoni Gaudí, the leading exponent of Catalan modernism charged to the impresario Eusebi Güell and inaugurated as a public park in 1926.
-Park Güell covers 17.18 hectares and is located on Devonian terrain, formed by layers of slate and limestone.
-Gaudí cleverly manipulates the architecture of the park in such a way as to evoke a harmonious balance between the built environment and the natural environment: the Gaudian forms, in fact, actively sense the evolutionary dynamics of Nature and interpenetrate with it thanks to their wavy shapes, magmatic, almost archetypical.
+PARK GÜELL is a public park located in the upper part of the city of Barcelona, on the southern slope of Mount Carmel.
+Conceived as an urban complex, it was designed by architect Antoni Gaudí.
+Inaugurated as a public park in 1926, Park Güell covers 17.18 hectares and is located on Devonian terrain.
+Gaudí cleverly manipulates the architecture of the park in such a way as to evoke a harmonious balance between the built environment and the natural environment.

-From the Park Güell, you can easily go down to have a look to the Gracía District, a distinctively Catalan neighborhood, immediately distinguishable for its narrow streets, an unambiguous contrast to the wide, modern boulevards of L’Eixample.
+From the Park Güell, you can easily go down to have a look to the Gràcia District.
+A distinctively Catalan neighbourhood, distinguishable for its narrow streets, an unambiguous contrast to the wide, modern boulevards of L’Eixample.
 This district is known as a modish area with an active and politically-conscious community.
-Here you’ll find a number of dynamic plazas, bars and restaurants and definitely a more local than a cosmopolitan atmosphere.
+Here you’ll find a number of dynamic plazas, bars and restaurants.
+This atmosphere is definitely more local than cosmopolitan.